 I bought some Guatella (the local version of Nutella minus the palm oil plus more peanuts) and chocolate nibs from the ChocoMuseo that were absolutely amazing and much less bitter than the supermarket organic version I buy back home.

 This quintessential Spanish egg and dairy dessert is a wonderful end to any Guatemalan meal, or any Central American one I should say since you will find it across the continent.

 Flans are made with egg yolks, caramel sauce and milk cooked in a bain-marie.
 It is as simple as it is pervasive, commonly found on Guatemalan menus.

 Pastel tres leches

-Another usual suspect in the dessert list in Guatemala, pastel tres leches is a popular cake made by soaking a sponge cake in three types of milk then topping it with cream.
+Another usual suspect in the dessert list in Guatemala, similar to Mexican tres leches cake, pastel tres leches is a popular cake made by soaking a sponge cake in three types of milk then topping it with cream.
 The cake can be totally delicious and lusciously silky, and it does not necessarily have to be super sweet, depending on how sugary the covering cream is.

 Arroz con leche

 I love flan and I love pastel tres leches, but one of the desserts in Guatemala I can never resist is arroz con leche, another Spanish recipe that was brought over by the Spanish.